idio-sync/romm-comm/README.md

 - Caching system, the bot onnly fetches fresh stats if that particular stat has updated since last fetch

 In Progress
-- Request System: Make and manage ROM requests entirely in Discord.
+- Request System: Make and manage ROM requests entirely in Discord

 Planned (if possible)
 - Generate and pass EmulatorJS launcher links via command